Who are the Freemasons?

 Our collection focuses on Freemasonry, its history, symbolism, and philosophy.
 We have books written on these subjects from around the world.
-We also have extensive holdings on the histories and acitivities of individual Masonic lodges in New York State, Masonic periodicals from across the country and the world, and biographies of individual Freemasons.
+We also have extensive holdings on the histories and activities of individual Masonic lodges in New York State, Masonic periodicals from across the country and the world, and biographies of individual Freemasons.

 We also collect books on subjects relating to Freemasonry and different interpretations and aspects of Freemasonry.
-We have an extensive collection of esoteric and occult studies material, books about non-Masonic fraternal organizations, works about comparative religions and mythological studies, literature written by Masons, and anti-Masonic material.
-Our collection includes works which describe the numerous and sometimes contradictory views of Freemasonry that have existed and continue to develop.
-The Library makes no judgement as to the validity of the theories and ideas presented in individual books in our holding; our mission is to make all books about Masonry available to our patrons.
+We have an extensive collection of esoteric and occult studies material, books about non-Masonic fraternal organizations works about comparative religions and mythological studies, literature written by Masons, and anti-Masonic material.
+Our collection includes works that describe the numerous and sometimes contradictory views of Freemasonry that have existed and continue to develop.
+The Library makes no judgment as to the validity of the theories and ideas presented in individual books in our holding; our mission is to make all books about Masonry available to our patrons.

 Our stacks are closed, but visitors are welcome to use our database catalog, which performs title, author, and keyword searches.
-The catalog is available both on-line and at the Manhattan branch.
+The catalog is available both online and at the Manhattan branch.
 We also maintain our card catalog for visitors who are uncomfortable with electronic search tools.
 The staff will retrieve books for visitors to use.

 The Library has comprehensive subject files on topics relating to Freemasonry, biographical files on famous Freemasons, and archival holdings on matters relating to Freemasonry and Masonic lodges in New York State.
 These files will be available on-line in the future.